Dream-City-Church/sms-opt-in/README.md

 * Note the section on *Opting Out and Opting Back In*.
 Ministry Platform will automatically set Contact's "Do Not Text" field based on if an inbound message contains one of the opt-in or opt-out keywords.

 You will also want to create a template message in MP for the opt-in/double opt-in request:
 > DCC: Thanks for connecting with us!
-Reply 'Yes' to receive church news and announcements.
+Reply with 'START' to receive church news and announcements.
 STOP to cancel.
 Msg frequency varies.
 Standard msg&data rates apply.

 You may also want to set up Messaging Service Opt-Out Management on your Twilio numbers.
 This will allow you to customize keywords and the reply messages when an Opt-Out, Opt-In, or Help message is received.